dedalozzo/eoc-cli/README.md

 License
 -------
-EOCSvr is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.
+Elephant on Couch Server is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.